E2N/validators/README.md

-# A JavaScript module of validation functions.
+# A JavaScript module of validation functions

-A validation functions verifies user input.
 A validation function returns true or false depending on the user input.
-Usually is a checksum involved.
-The only purpose is to check the validity of the input value.
+Validation functions are used to verify data integrity but are not relied upon to verify data authenticity.
+In other words: validation functions are primarily a safeguard against simple user errors or random input.
+They are designed to protect against accidental errors not malicious attacks.

 ## Validation functions